-Investing on the other hand doesn’t necessarily have a target in mind.
+Investing, on the other hand, doesn’t necessarily have a specific target in mind.
 An investor will see an asset that he/she believes will increase in value over a longer period (days/weeks/months/even years) and place capital there.
-This is generally not capital that is managed daily and is more hands off.
+This is generally not capital that is managed daily and is more hands-off.
 Also, investments generally generate income over time as well.

 How About Some Examples?

 John Paulson managed a hedge fund during the 2007 real estate crash.
-He predicted this crash through trading and made his fund $15 billion dollars and made himself $3.7 billion.
-Paulson was not focused on holding onto stock for long term.
+He predicted this crash through trading and made his fund 15 billion dollars and made himself $3.7 billion.
+Paulson was not focused on holding onto the stock for the long term.
 Paulson was focused on a specific direction in price and trading the opportunity.

 How Does it Make a Return?